Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 \subsection{Bank Runs and Failure across Weak and Strong Banks}

 \paragraph{Summarizing Fundamentals} We start by constructing a simple bank-level measure of fundamentals, denoted $\text{Fundamentals}_{bt},$ based on the regression of bank failure on bank fundamentals (i.e., in column 1 of \Cref{tab:AUC} with only bank fundamentals, reported in column 1 of \Cref{tab:pred_fail}).
 The idea is to summarize fundamentals that are predictive of failure into one number, akin to an Altman Z-score \citep{Altman1968}.
-To avoid look-ahead bias, we estimate the regression iteratively using data up to $t-1$ to obtain predicted failure probabilities for time $t$. $\text{Fundamentals}_{bt}$ is then defined as the negative of the predicted value from the regression that predicts failure in year $t+1$ based on bank fundamentals.\footnote{Before proceeding, we note that the results are similar when defining this measure based on a regression predicting bank runs rather than failures.}
+To avoid look-ahead bias, we estimate the regression iteratively using data up to $t-1$ to obtain predicted failure probabilities for time $t+1$. $\text{Fundamentals}_{bt}$ is then defined as the negative of the predicted value from the regression that predicts failure in year $t+1$ based on bank fundamentals, so a higher value indicates a bank with stronger fundamentals.

 \paragraph{Fundamentals and Bank Runs With and Without Failure} \Cref{fig:cond_prob} provides a simple visualization of the relationship between bank fundamentals and the likelihood of a run, a run with failure, and a run without failure.
 It shows the conditional probability of a bank run over the next year across deciles of our proxy for fundamentals.
 In line with the patterns documented in \Cref{tab:pred_run}, runs are more likely in banks with weak fundamentals.
-A bank in the lowest decile of fundamentals has a nearly 100 basis point probability of being exposed to a run in a given year.
-However, while much less likely, strong banks can be subject to runs.
-The probability drops for weaker banks, but only to about 20 basis points for banks with the strongest fundamentals.
-Nevertheless, while the probability of a run is higher for weak banks, the level and difference relative to strong banks is still relatively low in absolute terms, in line with the relatively modest predictability of runs based on fundamentals alone \Cref{tab:AUC}.
+A bank in the lowest decile of fundamentals has a roughly 110 basis point probability of being exposed to a run in a given year.
+The probability drops for stronger banks to below 25 basis points for banks with the strongest fundamentals.
+Thus, while much less likely, strong banks can be subject to runs.
+Moreover, we note that, while the probability of a run is higher for weak banks, both the level and the difference relative to strong banks are still relatively low in absolute terms, in line with the relatively modest predictability of runs based on fundamentals alone; see \Cref{tab:AUC}.

+\Cref{fig:cond_prob} also plots the probability of runs with and without failure across the distribution of bank fundamentals.
+The figure reveals two distinctive patterns.
+Runs that do not result in failure are only weakly related to fundamentals.
+These runs are only slightly more likely to happen in weak banks than in strong banks.